liberland/Constitution/Constitution.md

 ### Article 11: Sole Power of the Centralized Authority

-The centralized authority shall be able, when necessity requires and only to the extent required by circumstance, to infringe on the property rights of others by limiting them in the minimal fashion necessary to resolve the given situation.
+The centralized authority shall be able, when necessity requires and only to the extent required by circumstance, to infringe on the property rights of others by limiting them within the boundaries of this Constitution and in the minimal fashion necessary to resolve the given situation.

 ### Article 12: Liberland